department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/standard-claims.md

 <br>

-### How do I get started filing my standard claim?
+### How do I get started filing my standard disability claim?

 You can start your online application right now, or find out how to file a claim by mail, in person, or with the help of a trained professional. <br>
 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).